-Adding a memory module
+Adding or changing a memory module

-If you are not familiar with upgrading memory on a notebook, we highly recommend you to contact your dealer.
+If you are not familiar with upgrading memory on a notebook, we highly recommend that you contact your dealer.

-To add a memory module, proceed as follows:
+To add or replace a memory module, proceed as follows:

 - 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait until the computer cools down.
-The inside of a notebook becomes extremely hot during operation.
-Wait for about one hour for the computer to cool down before you remove the screws. - 4 Push the LCD screen away from you until it is completely flat. - 5 Remove the thin plastic strip containing the Num Lock, Caps Lock and Scroll Lock indicators by sliding it toward the keyboard and pulling it up gently. - 6 Unscrew the two screws underneath the plastic strip (turn counterclockwise). - 7 Lift the speaker cover toward the LCD screen.
+The inside of the notebook becomes extremely hot during operation.
+Wait for about one hour for the computer to cool down before you remove the screws. - 4 Push the LCD screen away from you until it is completely flat. - 5 Remove the thin plastic strip containing the Num Lock, Caps Lock and Scroll Lock indicators by sliding it toward the keyboard and pulling it up gently. - 6 Unscrew the two screws underneath the plastic strip (turn anti-clockwise). - 7 Lift the speaker cover toward the LCD screen.

 - 8 Lift the keyboard toward the LCD screen and turn over the keyboard.
-Be careful not to pull the display cables. - 9 Before you remove the memory module, touch a metal part of the computer to discharge any static electricity accumulated on your body. - 10 Remove the old memory module (for more info see Removing a memory module). - 11 Slide the memory module into the slot. - 12 Put the keyboard gently back.
+Be careful not to pull the display cables. - 9 Before you remove the old memory module, touch a metal part of the computer to discharge any static electricity accumulated on your body. - 10 Remove the old memory module if applicable (for more information, see Removing a memory module). - 11 Slide the new memory module into the slot. - 12 Put the keyboard gently back.